There are many creative ways to treat the secondary effects of a traumatic brain injury (TBI). One effective method is through art therapy.

 Unless you’re a natural artist, your painting is not going to come out perfectly on the first try.
 This means you must know how to identify problems in your painting or drawing and find creative solutions.

 Again, this won’t happen right away.
 You probably will get frustrated a lot in the beginning.
-But art therapy gives you a safe place to develop your problem-solving skills and learn how to work with disappointment.
+But art therapy gives you a safe place to develop your problem-solving skills and learn how to work through disappointment.

 4. Relieve symptoms of depression and build social skills